Global Perspective and Experience

 Knowing international markets isn't the same as experiencing them.

 Success in an increasingly global marketplace takes a deep understanding of other cultures, customs and values—an appreciation for the different ways culture impacts business around the globe, and vice versa.
 That’s why the WashU Olin MBA program includes a required six-week, around-the-world immersion.
 Here, you’ll have a first-hand opportunity to broaden your perspective.
 Your knowledge base.
 Your view of the world.
 Then expand your horizons even further with global electives.
-The 2020–21 global immersion is scheduled for spring 2021.
-Details are subject to change.
+We are fully committed to providing Full-Time MBA students with a global immersion experience.
+Due to COVID-19 safety precautions, timing and locations are subject to change.
+More information here.